Skip to Content

 6. Watch A Totem Pole Carving

-There, we met master carver Gordon Greenwald and another Tlingit local working on a cedar carving.
-It was three months in the working, and they estimated it would take another three to complete.
+At the Front Street carving hut, we met master carver Gordon Greenwald working on a cedar carving.
+It was three months in the works, and another three to complete.

-Mr. Greenwald showed us a drawing that inspired the designs for the totem pole.
+Mr. Greenwald showed us a drawing that inspired the pole’s designs.
 We learned that traditional poles were rarely painted and usually were carved after they had been commissioned.

 Totem pole carving in Hoonah, Alaska